YannCebron/m68kplugin/platforms/amiga/src/main/resources/docs/amigaHardwareRegister/COPINS.md

 (memory cycles are 280 ns)

 There are two indirect jump registers COP1LC and COP2LC.
-These are 20 bit pointer registers whose contents are used to modify program counter for initialization or jumps.
+These are 20-bit pointer registers whose contents are used to modify program counter for initialization or jumps.

-They are transferred to the program counter whenever strobe address [COPJMP1](COPJMP2.md) or [COPJMP2](COPJMP2.md) are written.
-In addition COP1LC is automatically used at the beginning of each vertical blank time.
+They are transferred to the program counter whenever strobe address [COPJMP1](COPJMP2.md) or [COPJMP2](COPJMP2.md) is written.
+In addition, COP1LC is automatically used at the beginning of each vertical blank time.

 It is important that one of the jump registers be initialized and its